Once again may we say "many congratulations" to you both. Your

 including Goddards, Hagerty and Town Talk.
 Importantly, for rings

-erode the brushed effect.
-Please be aware that a polishing cloth
+Please be aware that a polishing cloth will not remove scratches

-will not remove scratches and dents, it can only bring back some
+and dents, it can only bring back some brightness to previously

-brightness to previously polished surfaces.
+polished surfaces.

-Following this advice we're sure you, your
+With this advice we're sure that you, your

 partner, and your fabulous rings will enjoy a very happy life